-Of course, when you dig into Vinho Verde wine, you realize this seemingly cheap, fizzy wine is something truly special.
+When you dig into Vinho Verde wine you realize this seemingly cheap, fizzy wine is something truly special.
 Let’s learn more about Portugal’s “green wine.”

 White Vinho Verde